-Shannon Sharpe Takes Shots At Tom Brady After Patriots’ Win Over Browns
+NESN

 In many ways, that’s been the story of New England’s 2019 campaign, which is about to become more difficult for the Patriots given their upcoming schedule, and Sharpe couldn’t help but take a few shots at Brady on Monday’s episode of “Undisputed” on FS1.
 The former NFL tight end-turned-talking head just doesn’t think the 42-year-old quarterback has been that great in his 20th season.

 “Hell, it’s been all about the defense all year long,” Sharpe said.
 “Can anybody remember the last time this team (the Patriots) won a game because of their quarterback?
 Can you?
-You’ve gotta go way, way back, because it hasn’t happened this year and it did not happen in the Super Bowl, because he had a 26 QBR.
+You’ve gotta go way, way back because it hasn’t happened this year and it did not happen in the Super Bowl, because he had a 26 QBR.
 Remember, Skip Bayless, because you love QBR.
 He had a 26 QBR, had one snap for both teams in the red zone.

 “It’s so hard to critique and analyze Tom because any time you critique him, (it’s), ‘What about those six Super Bowls he?
 What about what he did in the AFC Championship Game?
 That’s his, that’s on his résumé,” Sharpe added.
 “I’m critiquing his play this year, on a game-by-game basis.
 Anybody that thinks Tom Brady is playing at the level he was playing at three (or) four years ago and this defense is some boo-boo is sadly mistaken.
 This defense is playing historically great.
 Who they’ve played aside, the defense is taking the ball away at a rate we’ve never seen before. … This is all about the defense.
 It’s not about Tom.”